“Books are a uniquely portable magic.”

 So yes, I read that book.

-I just did it while folding laundry.
+I just did it while driving home from work.